 Heat a frying pan on medium and add a small amount of cooking oil.
 Once hot, add the chicken skin and fry until crispy.
 I recommend using a lid to stop the fat from spitting out of the pan.

-Once golden and crispy, remove from the pan and place on kitchen paper to absorb the excess oil.
+Once golden and crispy, remove it from the pan and place it on kitchen paper to absorb the excess oil.

 Fry the chicken meat in the fat from the chicken skin until the surface is sealed.
 It does not need to be cooked all the way through since it will cook fully with the rice later.